BabakShah/developerportal/pages/platforms/v3/ios/ios.md

 * **Framework_Universal/Affdex.framework:** Framework for both device and simulator targets.
 It should be used to test the app binary to be run on both the simulator and on a device.

 {{ note }}The size of the Affdex iOS SDK framework has increased in version 3.0 significantly due to the inclusion of bitcode.
-Bitcode is a new requirement from Apple for iOS apps that support watchOS and tvOS.{{ end }}
+Bitcode is a new requirement from Apple for iOS apps that support watchOS and tvOS.
+This size increase will not be reflected in apps that link to the framework and are submitted to the App Store. {{ end }}

 ## Getting started